WASM Examples

 }

-export async function summarize(text: string, apiKey: string): Promise<string> {
+export async function summarize(text: string): Promise<string> {

 await ensureInit();